 Some text messages and images from Windows are quoted under the fair use provisions of the copyright laws of Canada.
 Microsoft who owns the rights to Windows and recognizes fair use to licensed users.
 Used with permission.

 We use local copies of header images or box art for games and hardware etc. This allows WordPress to make thumbnail versions for galleries and other display purposes.
 The images are for product identification only.
+Identification is covered by fair use for benefit of the product or service reviewed.

 This site or product includes IP2Location LITE data available from http://lite.ip2location.com.
 Used with permission.